niekwit/CRISPR-tools/README.md

 The `crispr-pipeline.sh` can be permamently added to $PATH by adding the following line to `~/.bashrc`:
 > `export PATH=/home/path/to/CRISPR-tools:$PATH`

+OPTIONAL: to enable auto-completion of the command line options for the CRISPR library (-l) and statistical analyses (-a):
+Add this line to your `~/.bashrc` file:
+> `source /path/to/CRISPR-tools/auto-complete.sh`

 ## Configuration:

 CRISPR libraries can be configured in the `library.yaml` file (located in the `CRISPR-tools` folder), as follows: